There and back again: A circuit extraction tale: Conclusions and Future Work

 Yet re-synthesis of two-qubit gates may be necessary anyway in many applications: current and near-term quantum devices do not allow two-qubit gates to be applied to arbitrary pairs of qubits.
 Thus, general circuits need to be adapted to the permitted connections; this is called routing.
 Our extraction algorithm currently uses a standard process of Gaussian elimination to produce the two-qubit gates required to implement the circuit, which implicitly assumes that two-qubit gates can be applied between any pair of qubits in the circuit.
 It may be useful to replace this procedure with one incorporating routing, such as the \zxcalculus-based routing approach by Kissinger and Meijer-van~de~Griend~\cite{kissinger2019cnot}.
 This would allow circuits to be adapted to the desired architecture as they are being extracted.

 It would also be interesting to consider whether these routing algorithms can be used more abstractly to transform general measurement patterns to more regular patterns with restricted connectivity.

 { \textbf{Acknowledgements.} Many thanks to Fatimah Ahmadi for her contributions in the earlier stages of this project.
-The majority of this work was developed at the Applied Category Theory summer school during the week 22--26 July 2019; we thank the organisers of this summer school for bringing us together and making this work possible.
-JvdW is supported in part by AFOSR grant FA2386-18-1-4028.
+We would also like to thank Will Simmons for pointing out an error in Lemma~\ref{lemGFlowV1} in a previous version of this paper.
+The majority of this work was developed at the Applied Category Theory summer school during the week of 22--26 July 2019; we thank the organisers of this summer school for bringing us together and making this work possible.
+JvdW is supported in part by AFOSR grant FA2386-18-1-4028 and is supported by a Rubicon fellowship financed by the Dutch Research Council (NWO).
 HJM-B is supported by the EPSRC. }